 pointed out that Option 3 involving three contractors would commit up to from July through November.
 Dr. McLucas added that he wanted to be sure we did not start escalating the effort so that it could not be controlled.
 Mr. Packard inquired why three contractors were selected instead of two.
-Dr. McLucas replied that, although was an experienced space company.
+Dr. McLucas replied that, although was third, it had done a good job and was an experienced space company.